Structure theorems for actions of homeomorphism groups: Small quotient subgroups

-\begin{defn} A subgroup $G \subset \Homeo(M)$ has {\em local simplicity} if, for any relatively compact open ball $B \subset M$, the subgroup of $G$ consisting of elements with compact support contained in $B$ is path connected and (algebraically) simple. \end{defn}
+\begin{defn} A subgroup $G \subset \Homeo(M)$ has {\em local simplicity} if, for any relatively compact open ball $B \subset M$, the subgroup of $G$ consisting of elements with compact support contained in $B$ is nontrivial, path connected and (algebraically) simple. \end{defn}

 Local simplicity of $\Homeo_c(M)$ is a result of Anderson \cite{Anderson} who shows $\Homeo_c(B)$ is algebraically simple.
 The combined work of Epstein \cite{Epstein}, Mather \cite{Mather1, Mather2} and Thurston \cite{Thurston} establishes local simplicity for $\Diff_c^r(M)$ when $1 \leq r \leq \infty$ and $r \neq \di(M)+1$.
 Whether $\Diff_c^{\di(B)+1}(B)$ is algebraically simple is a famous open question in the field.
-The first step towards our orbit classification theorem is the following result on closed, small quotient subgroups.
+The first step towards our orbit classification theorem is the following result on closed, small quotient subgroups of locally simple groups.

 \begin{lem} Let $G \subset \Homeo(M)$ be a locally simple group, and $A \subset G$ a closed subgroup with small quotient in $G$.
 Then there exists a ball $B \subset M$ such that $A$ contains all homeomorphisms in $G$ supported on $B$. \end{lem}